baalajimaestro/personal-website-v1/content/posts/extract-vendor-2.md

 cd to the android folder and,

-git clone your dt to the usual path like you would while building, like device/brand/codename
+git clone your dt to the usual path like you would while building, like `device/brand/codename`

 Clone the common tree also, if it exists

-Check if your extract-files.sh is updated to track tools/extract-utils, if it's not, or the file itself doesn't exist, you need to get it from Github, it's almost on every tree.
+Check if your extract-files.sh is updated to track `tools/extract-utils`, if it's not, or the file itself doesn't exist, you need to get it from GitHub, it's almost on every tree.

 ```code
 bash extract-files.sh /path/to/dumpyara/working/zipname/